Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Using Two Time-scale based Online Learning Algorithm for solving Link-level control problem -

-Let us denote by $\bm{V}_{\lambda}$ the vector comprising of the converged values of ``cost-to-go" function $V(\cdot)$ when the RVI Q-learning iterations~\eqref{eq:qlearn} are performed with prices set to $\lambda$.
-Since the price iterations are performed on a slower time-scale than Q-learning, we would expect that asymptotically the routing policy being implemented under the Q-learning scheme is given by $\pi^\star(\lambda(t))$.
-The following result formalizes this. \begin{lemma} For the scheme~\eqref{tts}-\eqref{tts1} that adjusts the Q-values and link prices simultaneously, we have,
+\end{lemma} \begin{proof} See Ch:6 of~\cite{borkarbook}. \end{proof} We defined $\bm{V}^{\star}_{\bm{\lambda}}$ to be the vector consisting of optimal Q values when the link prices is set at $\bm{\lambda}$.
+It follows from Lemma~\ref{eq:bellmanode} that the ode~\eqref{eq:bellmanode} corresponding to Q-learning iterations with prices set to $\bm{\lambda}$ converges to $\bm{V}^{\star}$.
+Moreover, the price iterations are performed on a slower timescale than Q-learning~\eqref{tts}, i.e., $\frac{\beta_t}{\alpha_t}\to 0$.
+We can then use Lemma~\ref{lemma:tts} by letting $V(t)$ to be $x(t)$ and $\bm{\lambda}(t)$ to be $y(t)$ in order to infer that asymptotically the routing policy being implemented under the two timescale scheme of~\eqref{tts}-\eqref{tts1} is approximately equal to $\pi^\star(\bm{\lambda}(t))$.
+That is, if we denote the policy being utilized at time $t$ by the two timescale scheme of~\eqref{tts_appendix}-\eqref{tts1_appendix} by $\pi(t)$, then we have,

-\end{lemma} \begin{IEEEproof} We will provide a proof sketch.
-A detailed proof is along the lines of Section 6 of~\cite{konda1999actor}, or Lemma 4.1 of~\cite{borkar2005actor}.
-The stochastic recursions~\eqref{tts} for prices can be re-written as follows, so that they are performed on the same time-scale $\alpha_t$,